apache/inlong-website/docs/design_and_concept/the_format_in_inlong.md

 As shown in FIG:

-When Flink SQL reads and writes data, it adopts the form of Row, and its interior is an Object array `Object[]`, and each element in the number represents a field of a Flink table.
-The type, name, precision and other information of the field are marked by `Schema`.
+In Flink SQL, when reading and writing data, both adopt the form of Row, whose internal is an Object array `Object[]`, and each element in the array represents a field of the Flink table.
+The information about field type, name and precision is marked by `Schema`.

 Format provides two interfaces: SerializationSchema and DeserializationSchema:

-- When Flink writes data to MQ, it needs to serialize `Flink Row` into formats such as `key-value`/`csv`/`Json`, and call the `SerializationSchema#serialize` method.
-  The data will be serialized into `Byte[]` and written to `MQ`
+- When Flink writes data to MQ, it needs to serialize `Flink Row` into `key-value`/`csv`/`Json` format.
+Then call the method of `SerializationSchema#serialize`.
+Data will be serialized into Byte[], which can be written to MQ.
-- When Flink reads MQ data, the process is reversed.
-Read data from MQ, the data format is `byte[]`.
+- When Flink reads data from MQ, it works vice versa.
+It reads data from MQ with format Byte[].
+Then deserializes them into Format and finally converts them into Flink row.
-  Deserialize to `Format`, and then convert to `Flink row`

 > See
 > details: [`inlong-sort/sort-formats`](https://github.com/apache/inlong/tree/release-1.5.0/inlong-sort/sort-formats)